How to define the experimental groups and calculate the sample size needed to obtain reliable results.

 - Indicating sample size in an EDA diagram

-Every experiment should include at least one control or comparator group.
-Controls can be negative controls, for example untreated animals, or animals receiving a placebo or sham treatment, which would generally be more appropriate.
-Positive controls are sometimes included and used to check that an expected effect can be detected in the experimental settings.
+Every experiment you conduct should include at least one control or comparator group.
+Controls can be negative controls, typically animals receiving a placebo or sham treatment, or sometimes untreated animals.
+Positive controls may be included to check that an expected effect can be detected in the experimental settings.

-The choice of control or comparator group depends on the objective of the experiment; sometimes, a separate control with no treatment may not be needed.
-For example, if the aim of the experiment is to compare a treatment administrated by different methods (e.g. intraperitoneal administration or oral gavage), a third group with no treatment is unnecessary.
+The choice of control or comparator group depends on the objective of your experiment.
+Sometimes a separate ‘no treatment’ control may not be needed.
+For example, if the aim of your experiment is to compare a treatment administrated by different methods (e.g. intraperitoneal administration or oral gavage), a third group with no treatment is unnecessary.

-Many experiments also include a group receiving an intervention that is being tested.
-For example, in a study comparing the effect of a drug vs a control substance on blood glucose levels, one group would receive the drug/intervention and the other would receive the control.
+Typically experiments also include a group receiving an intervention that is being tested.
+For example, if your study compares the effect of a drug vs a control substance on blood glucose levels, one group would receive the drug/intervention and the other would receive the control.

-The sample size relates to the number of experimental units per group, which may differ from the number of animals if the experimental unit is not the individual animal.
-If the experimental unit comprises multiple animals (for example, a cage or a litter, see the experimental unit section for additional examples), the sample size is less than the number of animals per treatment group.
+If the experimental unit is the individual animal, your sample size will be the number of animals per group.
+If the experimental unit comprises multiple animals (for example, a cage or a litter – see the experimental unit section for additional examples), the sample size is less than the number of animals per treatment group.

-It is usually recommended to use a balanced design, in which all experimental groups have equal size, as this maximises sensitivity; For example in studies which involve only two groups, or several groups where all pairwise comparisons are made.
-However, on occasion, for example for experiments involving planned comparison of several treatment groups back to a common control group, sensitivity can be increased by putting more animals in the control group (See Bate and Karp, 2014 for further reading).
+Using a balanced design, in which all experimental groups have equal size, maximises sensitivity in most cases.
+Examples of where balanced studies usually maximise sensitivity include those involving only two groups, or several groups where all pairwise comparisons will be made.
+For some experiments however, sensitivity can be increased by putting more animals in the control group – for example those involving planned comparison of several treatment groups back to a common control group.

 |No biologically relevant effect||Biologically relevant effect|